 My internship at Città della Scienza, the only Science Centre in Italy, got accepted.

 It quickly turned into a job as I was a sort of pioneer at the Science Centre in making websites.
-There were only two other geek colleagues and with them I had so much fun exploring the possibilities of the early web, when everything seemed to be possible with no monopoly from big corporations, no social media ruining your creative thinking and your sense of freedom with their algorithms, no crazy competition on google, no copy and paste templates for websites.
-Only your imagination was a limit.
+There were only two other web geek colleagues and with them I had so much fun exploring the possibilities of the early web, when everything seemed to be possible with no monopoly from big corporations, no social media ruining your creative thinking and your sense of freedom with their algorithms, no crazy competition on google, no copy and paste templates for websites.
+Your own imagination was the only limit.

 I was in charge for the websites development and web training for the Education Department and for all their projects under the Ministry of Education.